A Closer Look at the Rasmussen College – Fort Myers Campus

 - Practical Nursing Diploma (LPN)

-- Professional Nursing Associate’s (ADN); Rasmussen College’s Professional Nursing Associate’s degree program in Fort Myers is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).2
+- Professional Nursing Associate’s (ADN): The Rasmussen College Professional Nursing Associate’s degree program in Fort Myers, Florida is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)